justinwrobel/bbmd/XSRFInterceptorUsageExample.md

 <s:url var="postUrl" value="/controller/${userId}" />
 <!--
-	nonceId is the value of the method's RequestMapping annotation. e.g., {userId} from @RequestMapping(value = "{userId}", method = RequestMethod.GET)
+	nonceId, bbNG:form's attribute, must be the value of the method's RequestMapping annotation. e.g., {userId} from @RequestMapping(value = "{userId}", method = RequestMethod.GET)

 	Otherwise, it will fail the nonce check in XSRFInterceptor